-annual combined deductible

-The Chevron HDHP has one combined deductible for medical, prescription drugs (both retail and mail-order), mental health and substance use disorder services.
+The combined deductible for the Chevron HDHP Basic is not changing in 2018; this information is provided for your reference only.
+The Chevron HDHP Basic has one combined deductible for medical, prescription drugs (both retail and mail-order), mental health and substance abuse services.
 This means you'll have to pay the full cost for covered services and supplies until you reach the deductible for the year.